"Your own Self-Realization is the greatest service you can render the world."

 -Ramana Maharshi

-This Is a Simple Guide to Spiritual Health
+This Is a Simple Guide to Spiritual Work

 Awakening to your true nature is an ordinary experience available to everyone.
-It is not an impossible or mystical journey, but a practical realization of what you truly are, consciousness.
-This understanding is the essence of spirituality.
+It is not an impossible or mystical journey, but a simple realization of what you truly are, pure consciousness.
+This understanding forms the essence of spirituality.

 -Rumi